RaulRohjans/spenser/README.md

 ```

 #### Configure docker compose:
-Open the docker-compose.yml file and configure it to your liking
+Open the docker-compose.yml file and configure it to your liking.

 #### Run docker containers: